Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

-and there exists an element of order $85$ that powers to $x$ and has nineteen distinct eigenvalues on $\Vmin$, only splitting the $\zeta^{\pm 2}$-eigenspaces.
-In $\Vmin\downarrow_H$, these lie in the $2_2$ and $4_{2,3}$, the latter of which can only lie in the socle if it is a summand.
-Therefore every other simple submodule is preserved by an element of order $85>v(E_7)$ and therefore a positive-dimensional subgroup of $G$.
+and there exists an element $\hat x$ of order $85$ in $\bG$ that powers to $x$ and has nineteen distinct eigenvalues on $M(E_7)$, only splitting the $\zeta^{\pm 2}$-eigenspaces.
+In $M(E_7)\downarrow_H$, these lie in $2_2$ and $4_{2,3}$, the latter of which can only lie in the socle if it is a summand.
+Hence every other simple submodule is preserved by an element of order $85$, and therefore a positive-dimensional subgroup of $\bG$ by Theorem \ref{thm:blueprintsminimal}.
+Since there must be a submodule that is not a summand, there is an $N_{\Aut^+(\bG)}(H)$-orbit of simple submodules whose stabilizer is positive dimensional.
+Thus $H$ is strongly imprimitive by Proposition \ref{prop:intersectionstabilizers}.

-We do the same thing in the fifth case, finding an element of order $85$ that powers to $x$ and only disturbs the $1$- and $\zeta^{\pm 1}$-eigenspaces.
-Since these only lie in the trivial and $2_1$, every simple submodule of $\Vmin\downarrow_H$ is stabilized by a positive-dimensional subgroup of $G$.
+\textbf{Case 5}: This time, we find an element $\hat x$ of order $85$ that powers to $x$ and only disturbs the $1$- and $\zeta^{\pm 1}$-eigenspaces.
+Since these only lie in the trivial and $2_1$, the simultaneous stabilizer of every simple submodule of $M(E_7)\downarrow_H$ contains $\hat x$, and hence is a positive-dimensional subgroup of $\bG$ by Theorem \ref{thm:blueprintsminimal}.
+In particular, $H$ is strongly imprimitive by Proposition \ref{prop:intersectionstabilizers}.